logicalclocks/logicalclocks.github.io/docs/setup_installation/common/user_management.md

 account.
 Credits and cluster usage are also grouped to ease reporting.

 ## Adding members to an organization
-Organization membership can be edited by clicking **Members** on the left of Hopsworks.ai Dashboard page.
+Organization membership can be edited by clicking **Members** on the left of [managed.hopsworks.ai](https://managed.hopsworks.ai) Dashboard page.

 <p align="center">
   <figure>